 Files trapped on individual computers were moving to the cloud.
 Collaboration was becoming the killer feature.
 The browser wasn’t just an access point, it was enabling an entirely new way of working.

-Mamoon Hamid ended up backing Box, Yammer, Slack and Figma long before they were household names.
+This simple framing helped Mamoon ride the entire Web 2.0 wave, leading him to back Box, Yammer, Slack, and Figma long before they were household names.

-Mamoon’s framework to spot fundamental platform shifts was simple.
-He looked for three key indicators:
+Mamoon’s framework to spot fundamental platform shifts:

 1. New interface paradigm - The browser democratized access to software.